Assessment of a Physio-neuro Platform (SynPhNe) for Home-based Retraining of Hand Function in Stroke Survivors

 Active Comparator: Conventional therapy

 Subjects will be asked to participate in a program of 18 upper-extremity rehabilitation sessions of 60 minutes under therapist supervision over two weeks at the Motion Analysis Laboratory at Spaulding Rehabilitation Hospital.
-The sessions will emphasize on the wrist and fingers movements, including functional activities.
+The sessions will emphasize wrist and fingers movements, including functional activities.

 During week the two first weeks, 6 sessions will be done under therapist supervision at the Motion Analysis Laboratory at Spaulding Rehabilitation Hospital.
 The remaining 10 sessions will be done unsupervised at home, over approximately 4 weeks, and following the therapist home treatment plan.
 Over that time, 2 visits to Spaulding Rehabilitation will be made to review home treatment plan.
-Over the course of the study, participants will wear GeneActiv sensors to gather information about upper-extremity usage.
+Over the course of the study, participants will wear Axivity sensors to gather information about upper-extremity usage.

 Exercise program established with a therapist (8 sessions under therapist direct supervision and 10 sessions at home).
 Low functioning subjects will be given more proximal joint-muscle exercises and activities while higher functioning subjects will have a greater component of distal tasks and activities.
 The therapist will review the exercises therapy plan with the subject and re-adjust it.